OpenShock/WebUI/README.md

 This also works for cloudflare pages auto build pipeline.

 ## Support

-You can support me and my projects here [Ko-fi.com/LucHeart](https://ko-fi.com/lucheart)
+You can support the OpenShock team here: [Sponsor OpenShock](https://github.com/sponsors/OpenShock)